markcol/dcpu16/README.md

 DCPU-16 Vitual Machine tools written in Go
 ==========================================
 [![Build Status](https://travis-ci.org/markcol/dcpu16.png?branch=master)](https://travis-ci.org/markcol/dcpu16)

-This is an implementation of the
-[DCPU-16 specification](http://dcpu.com/dcpu-16/) written in Go.
-The
+This is a set of tools for creating, test and running a virtual machine based on the [DCPU-16 specification](http://dcpu.com/dcpu-16/) written in Go.
+The project contains:

+   * A cycle-accurate CPU
+   * Assembler
+   * Disassmbler
+   * Virtual machine

-project current contains a working CPU implementation and a number of tests to ensure correctness.
+Each component has a number of tests to ensure functional correctness.

-The virtual machine is implemented as an object so that several can be instantiated and run in separate goroutines.

-The virtual machine is cycle-time accurate.
-It is currently running at 1 GHz, so the tests complete in a reasonable timeframe.
+The virtual machine is overclocked to 1 GHz by default only so that tests complete in a reasonable amount of time.